This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 - Complexity Bias: “More features must be better”

 The Truth: The most successful people I know use fewer tools, not more.
-They master essentials instead of collecting options.
+They master the essentials instead of collecting options.

 The Business Impact of Tool Focus